 “Fish have no nationalities, but harvest does,” is the quote from Mr. Kostakopoulus, Director of Fisheries for Greece, used by former AFS President Larry Nielsen to introduce his article about the development of the first World Fisheries Congress (Nielsen and Wespestad 1993).
 Those words, according to Nielsen, simply and elegantly summarized the rationale for the development of the first World Fisheries Congress in Athens, Greece, in 1992.
 Those words have also been, at least in part, the philosophical basis for other key developments that have shaped the nature of the international fisheries activities of AFS.
 Winding the tape back six years to 1986, the characterization of fisheries by Kostakopoulus was likely also permeating the discussions of the representatives of the 22 fisheries societies convened at the initial Congress planning event, hosted in Manila by the Asian Fisheries Society.
 Fish stocks continue to move across geopolitical boundaries, disrespecting any demand for passports or visas.
 Harvest of freshwater and marine species continues to challenge our management systems.
 Greatly expanded aquaculture production in forms barely envisioned in 1992 have created immense food production capacity while also presenting challenging environmental and fisheries management impacts.
 Insert into the equation the impacts of climate change, the continual expansion of urban landscapes, hydropower developments, and other effects of the anthropocene and it is clear that the need for enhanced cooperation and collaboration among fisheries professionals is greater now than ever before.

-The World Council of Fisheries Societies (fisheries.org/about-the-wfc) was developed to, at least in part, institutionalize this Congress.
+The World Council of Fisheries Societies was developed to, at least in part, institutionalize this Congress.
 The main aim of the Council is to promote international cooperation in fisheries science, conservation, and management.
 This includes sharing sustainable management practices, encouraging excellence in fisheries research, and promoting the use of science in making decisions about the sustainable use of fishery resources.
 The principal activity of the Council has been to ensure that the Congress is hosted and successfully convened every four years.
 The Council solicits bids for the Congress and is responsible for the final selection of the host.
 In turn, the Congress acts as the venue for the only true gathering of the Council members.
-The current WCFS president is long-time AFS member Doug Beard, head of the U.S. Geological Survey National Climate Change and Wildlife Science Centers and the vice president is Shugo Watabe from the Japanese Society of Fisheries Science.
 Limited staff support is provided by AFS, with the lead being the Executive Director who is designated as Secretary General of the Council.
+Click here for a current list of WCFS officers.

 There is a great unrealized potential for the Council but like many such international organizations, the challenges of distance, language, and resources are substantial.
 In addition to the main goal of promoting cooperation on major challenges of science, conservation, and management, the charter includes goals such as developing uniformity of nomenclature and standardization in matters such as information storage and retrieval, developing assistance for member organizations, and adoption of common practices and policies.
 With little funding and no dedicated staff, these are lofty challenges.
 Yet the need for such an organization as the Council persists and, in fact, is likely greater than ever as the world, like the fish and fisheries mentioned by Kostakopoulus, becomes increasingly interconnected.
 My intent as Secretary General is to explore ways to substantially increase the attention paid to the Council and re-energize its base.
-We’ve lost contact with many of the fisheries societies who were part of the early organization in the late 1980s.
-With the 7th Congress fewer than two years away, we have a great incentive and perfect opportunity to move the Council into a new phase of activity.
-If you have an interest in helping with the World Council or would like information on the 2016 World Fisheries Congress, please contact me at email@example.com.
+If you have an interest in helping with the World Council or would like information on the upcoming World Fisheries Congress, please contact me at email@example.com.

 Nielsen, L. A. and V. G. Wespestad.
 1993.
 Organization and implementation of the World Fisheries Congress.
 Pages 1-13 In C. Voigtlander (editor).
 Proceedings of the World Fisheries Congress, Volume 1.
 Oxford and IBH Press, New Delhi, India.